-I came up with this recipe during hurricane Jonas in preparation for Super Bowl 50.
-I wanted sweet but not too sweet, because salty always seems to win the day on Super Bowl Sunday.
+I came up with this recipe during hurricane Jonas in preparation for the Big Game a few years back.
+I wanted sweet but not too sweet, because salty always seems to win the day on Sunday.

 2 ¼ cups all-purpose flour

 1 cup (2 sticks) unsalted butter, room temperature

 2 teaspoons pure vanilla extract